daizhanzhan-2021/daizhanzhan-2021/README.md

-- 👋 Hi, I’m Zhanzhan Dai,I'm a software architecture engineer
+- 👋 Hi, I’m Zhanzhan Dai,I'm a human.
-- 👀 I’m interested in Football,my favorite team is LiverPool
+- 👀 I’m yearn for freedom.
-- 🌱 I’m currently learning DDD
+- 🌱 I’m currently learning golang.
-- 💞️ I’m looking to collaborate on Java,Outsystems and DDD
+- 💞️ I’m looking to collaborate on Java,.Net,Golang,Blockchain...
 - 📫 How to reach me : daizhanzhan2021@126.com

 <!---